 Stay nearby at: Swift Cottage (sleeps 2), Eagles Cottage (sleeps 2) or choose from all of our Wiltshire cottages.

 Well Walk Tea Room, Cheltenham

 For a quirky afternoon tea experience in the Cotswolds, the Well Walk Tea Room in the heart of Regency Cheltenham is the place to go.
 One of the oldest shops in the town dating back to the 1790s, this charming little Gloucestershire tea room boasts chic interiors, vintage teaware and has a touch of the Mad Hatter about the place.
-Relax in cute and cosy surroundings and choose from four different afternoon tea selections to suit your occasion (or appetite).
+Relax in cute and cosy surroundings during your high tea and choose from four different afternoon tea selections to suit your occasion (or appetite).
 There’s even a Gentleman’s Afternoon Tea, complete with pork pies and cheese.
 Think warm crumpets, scones with jam and cream, home-made cakes and a wide selection of tea served in a china pot.